diskoverdata/diskover-community/README.md

 Diskover creates an index with the name from the config file or from the cli option `-i`. **If an existing index exists with the same name, it will be deleted and a new index created.** If you are doing crawls every week for example, you could name the indices diskover-2017.04.09, diskover-2017.04.16, diskover-2017.04.23, etc.

+An index for duplicate files will also be created.
+If you named your index `diskover-2017.05.03`, the index for duplicate files will be named `diskover_dupes-2017.05.03`.

 ## Generated fields